 A great way in C# to check for null values and handle them in a controlled way is the null coalescing operator ??.
-It provides a clear way to check whether a value is null, and turn an alternate value if it is.
+It provides a straightforward way to check whether a value is null and turn an alternate value if it is.

 The coalescing operator checks the value on the left side of the expression to see if it is null.
-If the value is null it will return an alternate value indicated by the right side of the express.
+If the value is null, it will return an alternate value indicated by the right side of the expression.
 If the value isn’t null, the original value is returned.

 string TestVariable = "this is not null"; string TestValue = TestVariable ? "return if null";